d12frosted/elpa-mirror/gnu/denote-readme.txt

         To only return an existing identifier, refer to the function `denote-retrieve-filename-identifier'.

-  Function `denote-retrieve-title-value'
+  Function `denote-retrieve-front-matter-title-value'
         Return title value from `FILE' front matter per `FILE-TYPE'.

-  Function `denote-retrieve-title-line'
+  Function `denote-retrieve-front-matter-title-line'
         Return title line from `FILE' front matter per `FILE-TYPE'.

-  Function `denote-retrieve-keywords-value'
+  Function `denote-retrieve-front-matter-keywords-value'
         Return keywords value from `FILE' front matter per `FILE-TYPE'.
 The return value is a list of strings.
-To get a combined string the way it would appear in a Denote file name, use `denote-retrieve-keywords-value-as-string'.
+To get a combined string the way it would appear in a Denote file name, use `denote-retrieve-front-matter-keywords-value-as-string'.

-  Function `denote-retrieve-keywords-value-as-string'
+  Function `denote-retrieve-front-matter-keywords-value-as-string'
         Return keywords value from `FILE' front matter per `FILE-TYPE'.
 The return value is a string, with the underscrore as a separator between individual keywords.
-To get a list of strings instead, use `denote-retrieve-keywords-value' (the
+To get a list of strings instead, use
+        `denote-retrieve-front-matter-keywords-value' (the current
-        current function uses that internally).
+        function uses that internally).

-  Function `denote-retrieve-keywords-line'
+  Function `denote-retrieve-front-matter-keywords-line'
         Return keywords line from `FILE' front matter per `FILE-TYPE'.

   Function `denote-signature-prompt'
         Prompt for signature string.
-With optional `DEFAULT-SIGNATURE' use it as the initial minibuffer text.
+With optional `INITIAL-SIGNATURE' use it as the initial minibuffer text.
 With optional `PROMPT-TEXT' use it in the minibuffer instead of the default prompt.
-Previous inputs at this prompt are available for minibuffer completion.
-Consider `savehist-mode' to persist
+Previous inputs at this prompt are available for minibuffer completion if the user option
-        minibuffer histories between sessions.
+        `denote-history-completion-in-prompts' is set to a non-nil value ([The `denote-history-completion-in-prompts' option]).

   Function `denote-file-prompt'
         Prompt for file with identifier in variable `denote-directory'.
-        With optional `FILES-MATCHING-REGEXP', filter the candidates per the given regular expression.
+With optional `FILES-MATCHING-REGEXP',
+        filter the candidates per the given regular expression.
+With optional `PROMPT-TEXT', use it instead of the default “Select NOTE”.

   Function `denote-keywords-prompt'
         Prompt for one or more keywords.
 Read entries as separate when they are demarcated by the `crm-separator', which typically is a comma.
 With optional `PROMPT-TEXT', use it to prompt the user for keywords.
 Else use a generic prompt.
-Process the return value with `denote-keywords-sort' and sort with
-        `string-collate-lessp' if the user option `denote-sort-keywords'
-        is non-nil.
+With optional `INITIAL-KEYWORDS' use them as the initial minibuffer text.

   Function `denote-title-prompt'
         Prompt for title string.
-With optional `DEFAULT-TITLE' use it as the initial minibuffer text.
+With optional `INITIAL-TITLE' use it as the initial minibuffer text.
 With optional `PROMPT-TEXT' use it in the minibuffer instead of the default prompt.
-Previous inputs at this prompt are available for minibuffer completion.
-Consider `savehist-mode' to persist minibuffer histories between
+Previous inputs at this prompt are available for minibuffer completion if the user option `denote-history-completion-in-prompts' is set to a non-nil value ([The `denote-history-completion-in-prompts'
-        sessions.
+        option]).

   Variable `denote-title-prompt-current-default'
         Currently bound default title for `denote-title-prompt'.
 Set